• Skip to primary navigation

 Ginger scallion sauce pairs well with:

-• over rice, plain noodles, soup noodles or fried noodles.
+• Rice, plain noodles, soup noodles, or fried noodles.

 FAQ